-- 2. After completing the hiring process and being notified of employment all new employees shall first report to the Mason County Clerk for in-processing. - 3.
-Elected Officials or Department Heads or their designees are responsible for issuing key cards to new employees working at the Mason County Courthouse or Jail.
-Conversely they are also responsible for recovering key cards during the out processing phase. - 4.
-The Clerk's Office will start a personnel file for the employee and have the employee fill out all required paperwork.
+2. After completing the hiring process and being notified of employment all new employees shall first report to the Mason County Clerk for in-processing.

+- 3. Department heads / elected office holders or their designees are responsible for issuing keys to new employees.
+Conversely they are also responsible for recovering keys during the out processing phase. - 4.
+The Clerks Office will start a personnel file for the employee and have the employee fill out all required paperwork.
 This should include but not be limited to; - a.
 Social Security withholding forms - b.
 Retirement Forms - c.
 Insurance Forms - d.
 Direct Deposit Forms - e.
 Sick Time Benefit Forms - 5.
-After filling out all required paperwork at the Clerk's Office the employee will receive an online copy of the "Employee Handbook".
+After filling out all required paperwork at the Clerks Office the employee will receive a copy of the "Employee Handbook".
 In the case of employees not covered by the "Employee Handbook" they should be directed to their immediate supervisor to receive a copy of their policy and procedures.
 The employee shall sign a receipt for the handbook, which shall be placed in their personnel file. - 6.
 The employee should next report to the County Treasurers Office.
 The Treasurer is responsible for arranging bonding for county employees.
-In the event that an employee does not require bonding, they are not required to report to the County Treasurers Office.

-7. The employee shall next report to the Network Administrator.
-The Computer Network Administrator will require a copy of the "Notice of Employment".
-The Computer Network Administrator will assign a password and user name to the employee granting them access to the County Network with the authorized access granted by the Elected Official or Department Head.
-The Computer Network Administrator will also require them to sign a user's agreement.
+In the event that an employee does not require bonding, they are not required to report to the County Treasurers Office. - 7.
+The employee shall next report to the Network Liaison Officer (NLO).
+The NLO will require a copy of the "Notice of Employment".
+The NLO will assign a password and user name to the employee granting them access to the County Network with the authorized access granted by the department head / elected office holder.
+The NLO will also require them to sign a user's agreement.
 This user agreement shall be forwarded to the Clerk's Office to be placed in the employee's personnel file.